-Assessing WIL provides opportunities for students to demonstrate and evidence what they have learned and reflect on how to develop further.
+Assessing WIL provides opportunities for students to demonstrate and evidence what they have learned and reflect on how to further develop their skills and knowledge.

 Principles of WIL assessment